codehacker7/Manage-your-Expenses-JavaProject/README.md

 how much they spent in 15 days and then they often get worried by overspending.
 Expense Manager will help the user to control the expenses they make in everyday life

+*How is it Different from other app's out there or in other words how did i get idea to implement this In my project you can categorize my expenses as well unlike other apps which just stores and loads expenses because as a university student what I care about the most is on which part do I spend my most money on is it Eating out, Grocery, Entertainment or other

 This is a java based application which is used to manage expenses of a user.
 In this application a user can store their expenses with a ID choosen by them and retreive their expenses whenever